robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/load-balancers.md

 ---
-title: Solução do Azure VMware por CloudSimple-escolha uma solução de balanceamento de carga para nuvens privadas do CloudSimple
+title: Azure VMware Solution by CloudSimple - Choose a load balancing solution for CloudSimple Private Clouds
-description: Descreve as opções de balanceamento de carga implantando um aplicativo em uma nuvem privada
+description: Describes the load balancing options deploying an application in a Private Cloud
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/20/2019